 We’re still struggling with fair housing.
-In so many areas of the United States, segregated neighborhoods are as bad as they ever have been—or worse, much worse—while two million children don’t have homes at all.
+In so many areas of the United States, segregated neighborhoods are as bad as they ever have been—or worse, much worse—while over a million children don’t have homes at all.
 This made me look back recently at one of America’s greatest plays, A Raisin in the Sun, by Lorraine Hansberry.
 Sidney Poitier, Ruby Dee, Louis Gossett—these three were in the cast when it premiered at Chicago’s Blackstone Theater in 1959.
 A month later it became the first play by a black woman to open on Broadway.
-Universally praised, it won the New York Drama Critics Circle Award, Lorraine Hansberry thus becoming the youngest American playwright, and the first Black playwright, to win it.
+Universally praised, it won the New York Drama Critics Circle Award, Lorraine Hansberry thus becoming the youngest American playwright—and the first Black playwright—to win it.
 As the powerful Chicago theater critic Claudia Cassidy wrote, the play—besides being remarkable in itself and in its gifted cast—had “the fresh impact of something urgently on its way.”
 In 1961 Poitier starred in the successful film adaptation, and a musical version won the Tony Award for best musical in 1973.

 “Never before, in the entire history of American theater,” wrote James Baldwin, “had so much of the truth of black people’s lives been seen on the stage.”
 Today the play manages to maintain a kind of “on-its-way” urgency, partly because the social and personal dramas it portrays seem to connect with social and personal problems still at the heart of American society, like the housing issue I began with.